csebooks/cybersecurity/content.en/CyberSecurity_Concepts/security_threats_and_vulnerabilities_in_e-business.md

 Spyware is of various types like adware, keylogger, botnet, dialer, spam, rootkit etc. The categorization is done on the basis of the function, of the families.
 These spywares are used to hamper the e-business system.

-Adware: As the name suggest, adware is especially designed for advertising purpose.
+**Adware**: As the name suggest, adware is especially designed for advertising purpose.
 Adware is not only meant for advertising, it can also be misused to act like a spyware.
-Very

-often it pops-up some sort of ads, but at some instances, it can steal the user information like a spyware.
+Very often it pops-up some sort of ads, but at some instances, it can steal the user information like a spyware.

-Keylogger: Keylogger is also a dangerous threat in e-business because it has the ca- pability to collect the key strokes entered on the user interface.
+**Keylogger**: Keylogger is also a dangerous threat in e-business because it has the ca- pability to collect the key strokes entered on the user interface.
 Hence it can collect the username and password of the user.

-Botnet: Botnet creates a network of bots, which affect the e-business system in terms of collecting user information and sometimes to use the user resources like memory and processor.
+**Botnet**: Botnet creates a network of bots, which affect the e-business system in terms of collecting user information and sometimes to use the user resources like memory and processor.
 Botnets work by means of the remote command of the botmaster.

-Internet URL logger and Screen recorder: URL loggers track websites and pages which are visited online by the user.
+**Internet URL logger and Screen recorder**: URL loggers track websites and pages which are visited online by the user.
 Screen recorder can take a small gray scale image of the screen of user computer, every time it changes.
 The images then can be stored or transmitted to the third party without the user consent.

 This type of spyware starts, when the system starts.
 If the user is connected to internet, then it starts recording all the screen shots and store in a specific memory area which is normally unseen to the user.
 By using this technique, the third party can collect most of the valuable information of the user like, password.
 Sometime it acts as a keylogger as a user may use onscreen keyboard to type a password.
 Each time, when the user clicks on the onscreen keyboard, the screen is recorded and sent to the controller of the spyware.